tannewt/wa-law.org/bill/2021-22/hb/1274/1/README.md

 23. "Telecommunications" includes, but is not limited to, wireless or wired systems for transport of voice, video, and data communications, network systems, requisite facilities, equipment, system controls, simulation, electronic commerce, and all related interactions between people and machines.

 24. "Utility-based infrastructure services" includes personal computer and portable device support, servers and server administration, security administration, network administration, telephony, email, and other information technology services commonly used by state agencies.

+## Section 3
+> This section adds a new section to an existing chapter [43.105](/rcw/43_state_government—executive/43.105_consolidated_technology_services_agency.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.105_consolidated_technology_services_agency.md) for context.

+1. State agencies must adopt third-party, commercial cloud computing services for any new information technology or telecommunications investments except as provided in subsection (2) of this section.
+The office shall develop standards and guidelines for adoption of commercial cloud computing services.
+Prior to selecting and implementing a cloud computing service, state agencies must evaluate:

+    a.
+The ability of the cloud computing service to meet security and compliance requirements for all workload types including low, moderate, and high impact data, leveraging defined federal authorization or accreditation programs to the fullest extent possible; and

+    b.
+The portability of data, should the state agency choose to discontinue use of the cloud service.

+2. State agencies must receive a waiver from the office if there is a service requirement that prohibits the adoption of a cloud computing service, as required in subsection (1) of this section.

+    a.
+Waivers must be based on written justification from the requesting state agency citing specific services or performance requirements for not utilizing a cloud computing service.

+    b.
+Information on waiver applications, requested and granted, must be submitted by the office to the appropriate committees of the legislature by December 30th each calendar year.

+3. The agency must oversee and provide technical specifications to the department of enterprise services who must conduct competitive procurement processes that include the evaluation of services offered by several cloud providers per procurement.
+All procurements must be reopened and contracts must be renegotiated at a minimum every five years.

+4. This section does not apply to institutions of higher education.

+5. Subject to the availability of amounts appropriated for this specific purpose, starting December 1, 2021, state agency directors of human resources must report annually to the office and the employment security department on impacts to staffing related to state employees who could not be reassigned to other duties within the state agency as a result of the cloud migration.

+6. Subject to the availability of amounts appropriated for this specific purpose, there is created a training program for employees who could not be reassigned to other duties within the state agency as a result of the cloud migration.
+The state human resources department of the office of financial management, in coordination with the office and the employment security department, must oversee requests for training and allocation of moneys.
+By January 1, 2022, the employment security department, in coordination with the office of financial management, must develop a program to support employees and dislocated workers identified in this subsection and affected by the policies created in this section.

+## Section 4
+> This section adds a new section to an existing chapter [43.105](/rcw/43_state_government—executive/43.105_consolidated_technology_services_agency.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.105_consolidated_technology_services_agency.md) for context.

+1. State agencies must migrate their existing on-premises applications to third-party, commercial cloud computing solutions by June 30, 2025, except as provided in subsection (2) of this section.
+The office will report to relevant legislative committees the status of existing agency on-premises application migration by January 1, 2024.
+State agencies shall accelerate cloud migration, modernization, and end-of-life migration activities in alignment with industry and existing state standards and guidelines.

+2. The office shall implement a program to facilitate the secure and timely migration to cloud services, while preserving department operational autonomy, and establish related standards.

+3. State agencies must receive a waiver from the office if an application cannot migrate to the cloud by the deadline in subsection (1) of this section.

+    a.
+Waivers must be based on written justification from the requesting state agency citing specific service or performance requirements for not utilizing a cloud computing solution.

+    b.
+Information on waiver applications, requested and granted, must be submitted by the office to the appropriate committees of the legislature by December 30th each calendar year, beginning in 2023.

+4. This section does not apply to institutions of higher education.